Data Schema

 To get the best possible extraction data from a model, you can of course use the Continuous Learning (RAG) feature, but the very first step is to ensure the Data Schema you're using is optimized.

-If the foundation is solid, the house is solid
+If the foundation is solid, the house is solid.

 Field Name and Title

-Try to use simple names that will precisely describe the field you want to extract.
+Try to use clear, simple names that will precisely describe the field you want to extract.
 The goal is to avoid any possible confusion between data points present in the document.

 Consider wanting to extract the name of the company that issued an invoice.

-In our model, we've used the field name: supplier_name It clearly tells the AI to get only the name, and of the invoice supplier.
+In our model, we've used the field Name: supplier_name It clearly tells the AI to get only the name, and of the invoice supplier.

 you could also use vendor_name, it means the same thing with the same level of precision.